-- 1. All new staff and volunteers are oriented by Program Leadership during their first week in the program. - 2.
-The orientation includes information regarding: - a. the DHS Child Care Center and School Age Program Regulations for Licensure; - b. state law governing child abuse and neglect, and reporting procedures; and - c. program policies, procedures, and operations, as documented in the Staff Handbook. - 3.
-Within 90-days of hire, all new staff must complete Department approved health and safety preservice training modules. - a.
+- 1. All new staff and volunteers are oriented by Program Leadership during their first (1st) week in the program. - 2.
+The orientation includes information regarding: - a.
+The DHS Child Care Center and School Age Program Regulations for Licensure: - b.
+State law governing child abuse and neglect, and reporting procedures; and - c.
+Program policies, procedures, and operations, as documented in the Staff Handbook. - 3.
+Within ninety (90) days of hire, all new staff must complete Department approved health and safety preservice training modules. - 4.
 This preservice training may count towards the individual's required hours of professional development.